scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

 Call a bolt of lightning to strike a nearby creature you can see.
 Make a spellcasting roll against the creatures Dexterity.
-On hit they take 1 wound, plus 2 wound dice in damage, and are paralyzed until the end of their next turn on crit.
+On hit they take 1 wound, plus 2 wound dice in damage, and are paralyzed until the end of their next turn on a critical.
 If cast in rainy conditions this spell only costs 5 AP.

 Add a proficiency die for every level above 1st.